Novulon/UnblockDPI/README.md

 Unblock DPI is a tool designed to instantly unblock restricted websites and programs.
 It was created specifically to unblock Roblox for users facing regional or network blocks.

-It runs completely in the background from the moment you start your PC, so you never have to deal with keeping a window open
+Once installed, UnblockDPI runs automatically in the background whenever your PC starts, so there is no need to keep a window open or manually launch it every time.

 Download links:

+Recommended for most users:

 https://github.com/Novulon/UnblockDPI/releases/download/UnblockDPI-1.0/UnBlockDPI.1.0.rar

-If you still can't access Roblox or Discord get this DNS Version instead: (Reduces ping and Unblocks more platforms but might come with connectivity issues)
+If Roblox, Discord, or other services are still inaccessible get this DNS Version instead: (Reduces ping and Unblocks more platforms but might come with connectivity issues)

 https://github.com/Novulon/UnblockDPI/releases/download/UnBlockDPI-DNS-1.0/UnBlockDPI.1.0.rar

+⚠️ Do NOT install both versions at the same time.

+Running both versions simultaneously can create conflicts and may interfere with the uninstall process.

 DPI Explanation:
 Unblocks Sites & Apps: Bypasses network-level restrictions so you can access Roblox and other blocked programs freely.